 way to make the VoD screen larger?

-"zoom" to enlarge the picture to full screen mode.
-While viewing a Flash video, click on the small square in the lower right-hand corner of the video screen.
-If you're using Internet Explorer and can't zoom to full screen, install the latest version of Adobe Flash (ver 18.104.22.168 or higher): http://get.adobe.com/flashplayer/ and then close and restart Internet Explorer.
+While viewing a Flash video, click on the four arrows in the lower right-hand corner of the video screen.
+If you're using Internet Explorer and can't zoom to full screen, install the latest version of Adobe Flash: http://get.adobe.com/flashplayer/ and then close and restart Internet Explorer.

 I want to watch just a certain